acobley/MineralFire/README.md

 This is an Arduino based programmable clock divider.

 NOTES
-The Most up to date branch is "AltCounter"
+This is version 0.1.

-The hardware design is in testing, do not use for production.
+The hardware design is in testing, it has passed tests so far.

-The Software works, but is still under development.
+The Software works.